-Tuna, in their various forms, are dispersed throughout the tropical and temperate reaches of the oceans.
-Where ever they are found, fishermen have figured out ways to catch them.
-In today’s era of finely tuned sportfishing crews, regional variations in targeting tuna– particularly yellowfin and bluefin– are particularly interesting.
+Tuna in their various forms are dispersed throughout the tropical and temperate reaches of the oceans.
+Wherever they are found, fishermen have figured out ways to catch them.
+In today’s era of finely tuned sportfishing crews, regional variations in targeting tuna—particularly yellowfin and bluefin—are particularly interesting.

-Monte Richardson interviews top crews from some of the world’s tuna hotspots to find out their tricks of the trade.
-From Nova Scotia, to Panama, to the Outer Banks of North Carolina– from 130s spooled with 200 pound dacron to heavy duty spinning rods attached to poppers, there are as many ways to catch tuna fish as there are ways to cook them.
+Monte Richardson interviews top crews from some of the world’s tuna hotspots to find out the tricks of their trade.
+From Nova Scotia to Panama to the Outer Banks of North Carolina—from 130s spooled with 200 pound dacron to heavy-duty spinning rods attached to poppers—there are as many ways to catch tuna fish as there are ways to cook them.

 Yellowfin tuna: They’re a day maker for a slow billfish trip, a pound for pound heat exchanger of solid muscle infused with oxygen and a fifty-mile per hour locomotive of a fish that can make a grown man’s back sing like Carlos Santana’s guitar.
 Often swimming in schools of similarly-sized buddies, they can turn a bait ball into an underwater murder scene in a flash.
 Their ability to never stop moving and hunting throughout the water column defines them as anything but bycatch.